IWILZ/Servo-Tester-Arduino/README.md

 #define   VEXT_DIV        64.67   //
 #define   MIN_VIN         8.0     // Minimum Vin voltage
 ```
-To do this you have to use a tester on the external source and slowly increase or decrease the **VEXT_DIV** until the Vin shown on the LCD is correct.
+To do this you have to use a tester on the external source and slowly increase or decrease the **VEXT_DIV** recompiling each time, until the Vin shown on the LCD is correct.
 As you can see, you can also refine the MIN_VIN but don't set it below 8.0V (which is the minimum external voltage below which the Servo Tester signals an audio alarm) because there is a voltage drop across the 7806.

 The "core" of this project is the **INA219** module with the library **Adafruit_INA219.h** but during the develop **i had to modify a line in that library to match my needs** (see below).
 The reason is that in default mode the INA219 uses a sort of continuous loop reading a set of current samples at the end of which it calculates the average value, but in this way this value can be influenced by the fact that the servo may have stopped during the sampling or may instead have moved continuously producing 2 very different values.
-In my project, however, **i need to start the sampling only when i want it to** (i.e. when the servo starts moving) producing consistent values (**see the call to StartInaSampling() inside the ServoRun() function**).
+In my project instead, **i need to start the sampling only when i want it to** (i.e. when the servo starts moving) producing consistent values (**see the call to StartInaSampling() inside the ServoRun() function**).

 ### Modified version of Adafruit_INA219.cpp
-As explained above i had also to modify the library to allow to start a single sampling collection and this was done setting a **"triggered" mode**[^3].
+As explained above i had to modify the library to allow to start a single sampling collection and this was done setting a **"triggered" mode**[^3].

-To do this modify:
+To do this you have to:
 1. search into your library directory and edit **Adafruit_INA219.cpp** with a text editor
 2. search the string **Adafruit_INA219::setCalibration_32V_2A()**
 3. scroll down until you find